cypress-io/cypress-documentation/source/guides/guides/parallelization.md

                                           -- window.spec.js (1s)
 ```

-The difference in running times and machine utilization is very clear when looking at the [Machines View](#Machines-View) on the Dashboard.
-Notice how the parallelized run has sorted all specs by duration, while the run without parallelization has not.
+The difference in running times and machines used is very clear when looking at the {% urlHash "Machines View" Machines-View %} on the Dashboard.
+Notice how the run parallelized across 2 machines automatically ran all specs based on their duration, while the run without parallelization did not.

 {% img /img/guides/parallelization/1-vs-2-machines.png "Without parallelization vs parallelizing across 2 machines" %}

-Parallelizing our tests across 2 machines has saved us almost 50% of the total run time, and we can further decrease the build time by adding more machines.
+Parallelizing our tests across 2 machines saved us almost 50% of the total run time, and we can further decrease the build time by adding more machines.

 # Grouping test runs